 4. This moment is all I have.
 I need to start living like I know this.

 5. A lot of Americans live their lives in constant fear.
 Fear of not having enough.
 Fear of losing their jobs.
 Fear of losing what they have.
 I used to live this way.
 I let fear control me.
 Here, I realized a better way.

 6. I realized the American dream was not my dream.
-Working long hours in order to have a house, and then spending the remaining hours left in a day to clean and take care of it are not how I want to spend my life.
+Working long hours to own a house, and then spending the remaining hours left in a day to clean and take care of it are not how I want to spend my life.

 7. I want to live somewhere where I don’t need a car.
 But not just somewhere that has a good bus system.
 I want to be able to walk everywhere.
 When you walk, you notice things.
 People, flowers, birds, trees.
 I want to live my life noticing more.

 8. Sometimes I just have to treat myself to luxury, and not think of the cost.
 I am worth it.